-Although this is a low-risk malaria area please see your doctor about malaria prophylaxis required depending on your onward journey (especially if traveling to the coast).
+Malaria: The property is in an extremely Low-risk area for malaria, please see your doctor about malaria prophylaxis required depending on your onward journey (especially if traveling to the coast).
 Your local doctor can also advise you on any other vaccinations required for visiting Kenya.

 We are twenty minutes from Cottage Hospital in Nanyuki.

-It is compulsory to take out your own personal health and travel insurance before coming on safari.
+You should have your own personal health and travel insurance before coming on to view.

 You may want to insure yourself with Flying Doctors – www.flydoc.org/ medical insurance which covers airlifts in an emergency.